How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 • Prevents matting (which traps moisture and bacteria)

-For daily maintenance, many pet parents find that soft grooming gloves make brushing feel like petting—comfortable for sensitive skin and ideal for pets who dislike traditional brushes.
-Gloves also allow you to feel abnormalities such as bumps, scabs, or dryness earlier.
+For daily maintenance, many pet parents use Grooming Gloves or a Slicker Brush, which make brushing feel like petting—comfortable for sensitive skin and ideal for pets who dislike traditional brushes.
+These tools also allow you to feel abnormalities such as bumps, scabs, or dryness early.

 2.2 Bathing Removes Allergens & Irritants